marcandre/blog/source/2014-02-05-why-i-wont-squash-my-commits.html.markdown

 I imagine the historical reason it that many contributors aren't super comfortable with `git` and `git rebase -i` in particular, so their commits represent their train of thought, not a sequence of independent changes to apply.
 E.g.:

-* Introduce &lt;great feature&gt;
+* Introduce <great feature>
 * Oops, fix typo
-* Oh oh, fix a bug of &lt;great feature&gt;
+* Oh oh, fix a bug of <great feature>
-* Fix bug of &lt;great feature&gt; (for real this time)
+* Fix bug of <great feature> (for real this time)

 For these contributors, it is mandatory that the commits are not accepted as is.
 Squashing the whole thing is usually the safest bet.

 There are many contributors that use `git rebase -i` and `git commit -p` in their sleep though, so that won’t be the situation.

-The other reason I’ve [been told](https://github.com/rails/rails/pull/8267#issuecomment-11558238) is that "we generally squash all commits so that it's easy to backport/revert”.
+The other reason I’ve been told is that "we generally squash all commits so that it's easy to backport/revert”.
 I can't agree with that.
 First, it is much more difficult to backport/revert just part of the PR if it is squashed.
 Morever, it’s pretty easy to backport/revert the whole PR by using `git revert` and `git cherry-pick` either with a range of commits or the merge commit.
 Less than 2% of commits get reverted anyways.

 ## When should committers not ask to squash commits?